Flexible Spending Accounts (FSAs): Save $300 for Every $1,000 Contributed

 The monthly administrative fee for HCSA only, DCAP only, or HCSA and DCAP combined is $2.50 on a pretax basis.

 It’s important to consider your election carefully.
 Because of the tax benefits of FSAs, the IRS imposes a strict “use-it-or-lose-it” rule, which means money left in a pre-tax account at plan year end is forfeited.
 However, you’re given additional time with the 2 ½ month grace period to use your benefits.
-For the fiscal year, you will have until September 15, 2017 to incur claims and until October 15, 2017 to submit claims.
+For the FY18 fiscal year, you will have until September 15, 2018 to incur claims and until October 15, 2018 to submit claims.

-Enroll no later than extended deadline of May 4 to save on federal and state taxes in fiscal year 2017.
+Enroll no later than May 3 to save on federal and state taxes in fiscal year 2018.
 Participants must re-enroll each open enrollment period by re-enrolling online and giving the enrollment confirmation page to their payroll coordinator.
 New participants, complete and return the FSA Enrollment form to your payroll coordinator.

 This information provided by the Group Insurance Commission .